LedgeDash/unum/docs/error-handling.md

 }
 ```

-Step Function retries do not rely on Lambda's retry functionality.
+Step Functions retries do not rely on Lambda's retry functionality.
 In fact,
 retry lambda executions have different `aws_request_id` values in the
 `context` (confirmed with the `RetryOnlySF` in
 `experiments/catch/step-fucntions`).